-An LPN to BSN track is a simple and practical program devised for working LPNs who want to advance towards higher education, get better-paid job positions and earn a formal degree.
-Most students who operate in this profession chose it because they could obtain qualifications in as little as 12 months and start working without too much hassle.
+An LPN to BSN track is a simple and practical program devised for working LPNs who want to advance to higher education, get better-paid positions and earn a formal degree.
+Most students who operate in this profession chose it because they can obtain qualifications in as little as 12 months and start working without much hassle.
 However, there are some drawbacks to this decision.
-One of them is that now it is harder to climb up the ladder, switch jobs or move into a leadership position if they want to.
+One is that it is harder to climb up the ladder now, switch jobs or move into a leadership position.
 But there is still a great deal of leeway available for every LPN.
-One option you have is to enroll in an LPN to RN track and earn your Associate’s Degree in Nursing to pass the NCLEX-RN (National Council Licensure Examination) and become a registered nurse.
+One option is to enroll in an LPN to RN track and earn your Associate’s Degree in Nursing and pass the NCLEX-RN (National Council Licensure Examination) to become a registered nurse.

 Albeit a tempting decision, there are a few issues with this option (more on that later).
-This is why others decide to go straight for the gold and pursue a Bachelor’s of Science in Nursing directly using an LPN to BSN track.
-This takes more time, money and dedication than obtaining an ADN, but it is ultimately more beneficial for many in the long run.
-With that in mind, this program is a smart decision for you if you want more career options, higher income, more expertise in nursing and can afford to juggle work and academic endeavors for another four years.
-If any of the above does not apply to you, then you might be better off joining an Associate’s Degree program, at least for the time being.
-You can also pursue an LPN to BSN track after earning your ADN (some consider that most nurses will be obligated to do this in the near future).
+This is why others decide to go straight for the gold and pursue a Bachelor’s of Science in Nursing directly using the LPN to BSN track.
+This takes more time, money and dedication than obtaining an ADN, but it is ultimately more beneficial in the long run.
+With this in mind, the program is a smart decision if you want more career options, a higher income, more expertise in nursing and can afford to juggle work and academic endeavors for another four years.
+If any of the above does not apply to you, you might be better off joining an Associate’s Degree program, at least for the time being.
+You can also pursue an LPN to BSN track after earning your ADN (onsider that most nurses will be obligated to do so in the near future).

 What can an LPN to BSN track do for you?

 This bridge program can also help you manage your workload better as opposed to other courses.
 The schedule is usually accommodating and online alternatives can give you even more flexibility if you need it.
-So you most likely do not need to take time off work or turn down healthcare responsibilities to participate in an LPN to BSN track and be successful.
-Also, you don’t have to first become an RN (registered nurse), transfer to a college and learn for another four years and then enroll in another time-consuming, intensive program to finally earn your Bachelor’s degree.
+You most likely do not need to take time off work or turn down healthcare responsibilities to participate in an LPN to BSN track and become successful.
+You don’t have to first become an RN (Registered Nurse), transfer to a college and study for another four years and then enroll in another time-consuming, intensive program to finally earn your Bachelor’s degree.
 You can simply join an LPN to BSN track instead and receive the same credentials and experience in under 2 years.

 A good bridge program will have a decent completion time, be fully accredited, affordable and preferably local or regional.
-You should also look for smaller classes to receive more personalized instruction and supervision.
-Another key aspect is to see if your chosen school is affiliated with any top-notch hospitals from your area.
+You should look for smaller classes to receive more personalized instruction and supervision.
+Another key aspect is to see if your chosen school is affiliated with any top-notch hospitals in your area.
 This will come in handy when you’re looking for a job after completing your studies.
-Moreover, will you have the opportunity to work in the settings and kind of environment that you are really passionate about?
+Ask, will you have the opportunity to work in the settings and kinds of environment you are really passionate about?
 Will you get to continue improving and advancing in your career with the help of this coursework?
 These are essential questions to ask yourself before making a final decision.

 Should you just get an Associate’s Degree instead?

-You can if you want to, but most nurses will be required to get their Bachelor’s degree in the future anyway.
-According to the Institute of Medicine, 80% of nurses working in hospitals will have to own Bachelor’s degrees by 2020.
+Most nurses will be required to get their Bachelor’s degree in the future in any case.
+According to the Institute of Medicine, 80% of nurses working in hospitals will have to earn Bachelor’s degrees by 2020.
 So you might as well do this sooner or later.
-If you do not have the necessary funds, time or commitment for a BSN bridge program, then you can earn your ADN first and figure out how you go from there later down the road.
-However, if you’re more inclined towards a Bachelor’s level program, but you’re still on the fence about it, take a look at the following reasons why the latter would be a much more advantageous idea and professional path than simply settling for an Associate’s Degree:
+If you do not have the necessary funds, time or commitment for a BSN bridge program, you can obtain your ADN first and figure out how you go from there down the road.
+However, if you’re more inclined towards a Bachelor’s level program, but you’re still on the fence about it, take a look at the following reasons why the latter is a much more advantageous idea and professional path than simply settling for an Associate’s Degree: